Medical Records are requested from the CERT contractor. Information regarding these requests are linked below.

 Additional information can be found on the CERT through the links below.

 CMS issues CERT reports bi-annually.
-The links below will link you directly to the CMS reports.
+The link below will take you directly to the CMS reports.

 Novitas Solutions provides various educational programs on CERT errors.
 Join us in person or take an online course.
 You make the choice that fits your schedule.